Cleaning Oriental Rugs

 Restoration and Conservation

 We offer a comprehensive range of conservation and restoration services, from small fringe repairs to complete re-weaves.
-Most minor repairs are carried out by Gitte Bruhn at our shop in Bath.
+Most minor oriental rug repair is carried out by Gitte Bruhn at our shop in Bath.
 Trained at Lannowe Textiles and now with over 25 years experience, Gitte is very highly skilled and regarded by many as the UK’s top conserver.
 For larger works we use a team of Iranian restorers in London and have access to top workshops in Turkey and Iran, where we can achieve really incredible results.
 We can also mount tapestries and other textiles onto stretcher frames and are specialists at conserving large kilims and needlepoint carpets such as Aubusson, Portuguese and other European decorative works.

 By far the most common work is conservation of ends and sides.
 End finishes and side cords wear over time, before breaking, at this point, knots start falling off the structure and disappearing up the vacuum cleaner!
 The trick is to have these areas conserved before this happens.
 Side cords are made good and re-wrapped and ends are stripped back to the nearest good weft and are either blanket stitched or interlined, depending on what type of rug it is.
 This work typically costs £50 per meter, though super fine or particularly tough rugs can be more.